Good Evening Europe Tour

 The Good Evening Europe Tour was a concert tour by Paul McCartney in Europe.
-The tour began on 2 December 2009, at the Color Line Arena in Hamburg, Germany, and concluded on 22 December 2009, at The O2 in London.
+A continuation of his Summer Live '09 show, the tour began on 2 December 2009, at the Color Line Arena in Hamburg, Germany, and concluded on 22 December 2009, at The O2 Arena in London, England.

 Background

 The tour followed McCartney's summer tour of the United States, Summer Live '09, and the live album pulled from his three-night stint at the newly opened Citi Field in New York City, Good Evening New York City.